 This course is designed to introduce students to the principles of graphic design through the use of multimedia and social media applications.
-The application of these tools will teach students marketing strategies to promote Madison Academy.
+The application of these tools will teach students marketing strategies to promote Madison Academy in the areas of Sports and Entertainment.
+Successful projects may even be used in the production of real world services for community partners.